openstack/charm-trilio-data-mover/src/README.md

 Please provide below configuration options using a config file:

     python-version: "Openstack base python version(2 or 3)"

 NOTE - Default value is set to "3".
-Please ensure to update this based on python version since installing
-       python3 packages on python2 based setup might have unexpected impact.
+Please ensure to update this based on python version since installing python3 packages on python2 based setup might have unexpected impact.

-backup-target-type: Backup target type e.g. nfs or s3
+    backup-target-type: nfs or s3

 For NFS backup target: